-Table 6.8: Potential Piloting Phasing - Express Bus Recommendation s (Houston to The Woodlands) Table 0.0.
-Fotential Flioting / Thasing Express bus necommendation
+Table 6.8.
+Potential Piloting Phasing - Express Bus Recommendations (Houston to The Woodlands) Table 0.0.
+Folential Filoling / Filasing - Express bus Recommendations (nousion to the wooulanus)

 Potential Funding Options

 This section documents the range of funding and financing options available to support the multimodal transportation improvement recommendations of The Woodlands Township Transit Plan.
 In developing these options, it is important to distinguish between "funding" and "financing."